How to Call Japan from South Africa

 - Insufficient airtime or credit - Top up your prepaid balance or add a bundle; international calls often require a higher minimum balance than local calls.

-How do I call from South Africa to Japan?
+How do I call Japan from South Africa?

-What is the cheapest way to call from South Africa to Japan?
+What is the best way to call Japan from South Africa?

-Use a VoIP service like HelloAirDial with rates from $0.08/min.
-This is typically 50-80% cheaper than traditional carriers or calling cards.
+Use a browser-based VoIP service like HelloAirDial with rates from $0.09/min.
+This is typically 50-80% cheaper than traditional carriers or calling cards, and you can call directly from your browser.

 How do I dial an international number from South Africa?